msichterman/msichterman/README.md

 Hey there 👋🏻 , my name is Matt and I am a graduate student at the University of Nebraska-Lincoln pursuing my Masters in Engineering Management, where I got my bachelors degree in Software Engineering.
 I am also a former offensive lineman for the Nebraska football team.

 As a software engineer, I enjoy working on full-stack projects.
 I specialize in JavaScript and enjoy using React, Express, Node.js, NoSQL databases and AWS to create projects.
 I also have experience using Python, .NET Core and SQL databases.
-I am currently interested in Supabase.
+I am currently interested in RedwoodJS.